Flow-based Conformal Prediction for Multi-dimensional Time Series: Experiments

 Efficient prediction sets are those that are as small as possible while satisfying the desired coverage.
 Therefore, we use two evaluation metrics: empirical coverage and the average prediction set size.
 The empirical coverage at a target confidence level $\alpha$ is defined as:

 where $\mathcal{D}_{\text{test}}$ denotes the test set.
-The average prediction set size is computed by averaging the sizes of $\hat{C}_{i}$ over the test set, with the specific definition of the set size depending on the geometric form of each method.
+The average prediction set size is computed by averaging the sizes of $\hat{C}_{i}$ over the test set, with the specific definition of the set size depending on each method.

 \paragraph{Results.}